surya1852/first_projrct/README.md

 extract.py: Displays the extracted vehicle number plate number and alphabets on the image, showing them only within the detected number plate area.

 ## Usage
-1.Dehazing an image: To dehaze an image, you run __init__.py directly python _init_.py --input image_path --output dehazed_image_path 2.Detecting and processing the image: Use 1run.py for detecting vehicle number plates in grey-scaled and haze-corrected images: python 1run.py --input dehazed_image_path 3.Detecting and extracting the vehicle number plate: Use 2run.py to detect the number plate and extract the number: python 2run.py --input image_path
+1. Dehazing an image: To dehaze an image, you run __init__.py directly python _init_.py --input image_path --output dehazed_image_path
+2. Detecting and processing the image: Use 1run.py for detecting vehicle number plates in grey-scaled and haze-corrected images: python 1run.py --input dehazed_image_path
+3. Detecting and extracting the vehicle number plate: Use 2run.py to detect the number plate and extract the number: python 2run.py --input image_path
-4.Displaying extracted number plate information: Use extract.py to display the detected numbers and alphabets in the number plate: python extract.py --input detected_image_path
+4. Displaying extracted number plate information: Use extract.py to display the detected numbers and alphabets in the number plate: python extract.py --input detected_image_path